julia-dizhak/rails-depot/README.md

-# Rails depot Scaffold
+# Project: Rails depot Scaffold

-Web-based Depot App build using Rails from book
-Agile Web Development with Rails 7 by Sam Ruby.
+I build web-based Depot (shop) Application  using Rails from book Agile Web Development with Rails 7 by Sam Ruby.

-We’ll be developing this application incrementally.

-## Technical Details
+I build it for learning purposes #ruby #rails #rails7 #samruby

+## What I learned

-* Ruby version
+* Ruby version problems
-* System dependencies
+* System dependencies and configuration
-* Configuration
-* Database creation
-* Database initialization
+* Database creation and initialization
-* How to run the test suite
+* How to run the test suite in rails
 * Unit testing of models
 * Test Fixtures: fixture is an environment in which you can run a test.
 A test fixture is a specification of the initial contents of a model (or models) under test.
 * Services (job queues, cache servers, search engines, etc.)
-* Deployment instructions
+* Deployment on Digital ocean

 ## How to run an app

 Below steps are necessary to get the app up and running locally:

+* clone the repo
+* install all dependencies
 * install Rails 7.0.8 `rails new depot --css tailwind`
 * install ruby 3.1.2 `brew install ruby`
-*  A database SQLite 3
+* install a database SQLite 3
-* install all dependencies
 * run in console rails s
 * open `http://localhost:3000/products`